-Person to Person
+Person to person

-E. coli can spread when an infected person fails to wash his or her hands after having a bowel movement.
-The bacteria are then spread when that person touches someone or something else, like food.
-Nursing homes, schools, and childcare facilities are particularly vulnerable to person-to-person spreading.
+The bacteria transmit to a new host when that person touches someone or something else, like food.
+Nursing homes, schools, and child care facilities are particularly vulnerable to person-to-person E. coli transmission.

 - You have a fever with diarrhea.

-- There is pus or blood in your stools.
+- There is pus or blood in your stool.